meanii/sync.ssh/README.md

 sync.ssh sync ~/Desktop/dotfile
 ```

-Here, `dotfile` is a dir - it going to sync everything inside the dir
+Here, `dotfile` is a dir - it's going to sync everything inside the dir

 In order to sync a file